wutron/dlcpar/README.txt

                      col3 = event ("gene", "spec", "dup")
   X.daughters   -- daughter nodes in locus tree (one per line)

-# File formats for landscapes
+# File formats for landscapes and events over landscapes
  X.regions      -- region output file
                       Each line has a shapely region object with the position of the region and the area of the region.
 Use view_regions to display the cost landscape for a region file.

-# File formats for events over landscapes
  X.events       -- event output file
                        First part of the file:
 		        Each line starts with an event count vector,